Glove problem: Makespan

+Assigning each participant a single glove for the entire operation, so that every encounter is protected by a double layer, uses M + N gloves.
 The makespan with this scheme is K · max(M, N), where K is the duration of one pairwise encounter.
 Note that this is exactly the same makespan if MN gloves were used.
 Clearly in this case, increasing capital cost has not produced a shorter operation time.
+Schemes using fewer gloves rely on gloves being planted, passed and collected in sequence, and have correspondingly longer makespans; which scheme is preferable depends on the cost of a glove relative to the cost of a longer operation.